 Shannon was a Chief’s Chief though, which meant she wasn’t going to stand idly by while something was broken.

-Shannon put on her best pantsuit and paid a visit to every New York and Maryland senator and congressman she could find, along with a few more that had seats on the Armed Forces committee.
+Shannon put on her best pantsuit and paid a visit to every New York and Maryland senator and congressman she could find, along with a few more who had seats on the Armed Services committees.
 “She gained a good deal of traction by doing that,” Joe said.
-In fact, Rep. Walter Jones, R-NC, even sent a letter to the Secretary of the Navy urging him to look into the matter.
+In fact, Rep. Walter Jones, R-NC, even sent a letter to the secretary of the Navy urging him to look into the matter.
 A few informal processes were put in place as a result, but no permanent changes to the regulations were made.

 Indeed, she was fit for combat.
 Her unit’s next rotation to Iraq and Syria was approaching, and since she was no longer being accepted into the clinical psychology program, she would be going with them.
 Although it’s true that had her commission been approved, she wouldn’t have gone on her final deployment, it should be noted that she wasn’t “forced” to deploy in lieu of commissioning.
 The elite unit she was a member of was an all-volunteer force.
 If she didn’t want to go, all she had to do was say the word.

 But that’s not Shannon.
 She was, after all, a warrior first and foremost, trained and ready to hunt down the most evil people on the planet.
 And, damn it, she was good at it.

 Joe Kent was retiring from the Army, their boys (1 and 3 years old) were healthy, and she had taken the regulation change as far as she could for the time being.
 It was now time for Shannon Kent to head over for the latest iteration of Operation Inherent Resolve.
 ISIS had largely been dismantled in the region but pockets of resistance still fought in vain to preserve the caliphate.

 Shannon’s job was to hunt them down.
 That’s what she did up to and including the day she made the ultimate sacrifice.